 Articles contributed by doctors do not contain product recommendations for ethical reasons, and we at VMV HYPOALLERGENICS® believe in protecting the skintegrity of our resource physicians.
 Below are some products that we at Skintelligencenter.com feel can be recommended based on the preceding article.
 They are our “skinformed” selections based on the information given above and not necessarily recommended by the medical author of the article.

 The best way to deal with redness is to prevent it.
 Prevention is important in all health concerns—when it comes to rosacea and hyperreactive skin, it is vital.
 Your new mantra: “non-inflammatory”.
 Get 7-8 hours of sleep, de-stress, and exercise regularly.
 Improve your diet: avoid processed foods, white sugar, white rice, white pasta (switch to brown, whole-grain alternatives), soda, pre-packaged juices (even “health” juices unless you squeeze them yourself), candies, and chips.
-Choose very gentle, non-reactive, anti-microbial and anti-inflammatory products in all of your personal care, from shampoos and bathing care (new Essence Clark Wash) to makeup (Skintelligent Beauty) and sun care (Armada Baby or Post-Procedure).
+Choose very gentle, non-reactive, anti-microbial and anti-inflammatory products in all of your personal care, from shampoos and bathing care to makeup and sun care.

 Anti-inflammatory, moisturizing, comforting Red Better Redness + Inflammation Calming System.
 STEP 1: Deeply Soothing Cleansing Cream (nay, custard) is an ultra-gentle, comforting wash.
 STEP 2: Daily Therapy Moisturizer for anti-inflammatory + anti-cathelicidin therapy plus rich, palliative yet non-pore-clogging hydration (to prevent rosacea acne).
 STEP 3: Armada Post-Procedure 50+, a purely physical (“inorganic”) sun + light screen for use both indoors and outdoors all year round (redness conditions can be photosensitive and flare up just from indoor light exposure).
 Its subtle (mineral) green tint offsets redness, too.
 AS NEEDED: If you have acne, Red Better Spot Corrector is a uniquely non-drying (even hydrating and soothing!) quick-acting spot treatment.